Stopping the flu starts with you!

 The Chester County Health Department is partnering with VaxCare to bill most health insurance plans for clinics at the Health Department and community outreaches.
-If you have health insurance, bring your insurance card at the time of your appointment.
+If you have health insurance, bring your insurance card to the clinic.
 Your health insurance coverage will be confirmed prior to receiving the vaccine.
 If you do not have health insurance, or if your health insurance does not cover the flu vaccine, it will be provided at no cost to you.

 Unfortunately, the Health Department is unable to provide the flu vaccine to adults (age 19 and older) who participate in any of the PA Medical Assistance insurance plans.
 (PA Medical Assistance plans include Keystone First, United Healthcare Community Plan, Health Partners, Coventry Cares, and Aetna Better Health.)
 Please consult your primary care provider or a participating pharmacy for the vaccine.
 Flu vaccine is available at no charge to children if they have Medical Assistance insurance plans.